 6. Security testing test cases

 Security testing ensures that the application’s data and networking security requirements are met as per guidelines.
+It focuses on identifying possible security risks and vulnerabilities so that the application is not exploited and data is protected.

 24 security testing scenarios for mobile applications: